 Pink salmon are an important food resource for predators and scavenging wildlife, a source of ‘marine-derived’ nutrients and energy for river and riparian ecosystems, and a coveted viewing experience for visitors to the park who observe the spawning and migrating fish from a footbridge that spans the river. [photos of fish in Indian River] Although pink salmon have always been abundant in the Indian River, their numbers have increased rapidly in the last several decades.
 The Alaska Department of Fish and Game (ADFG) peak escapement surveys (numbers of fish that have ‘escaped’ the fishery and returned to spawn in the river) demonstrate that, since 1980, pink salmon abundance has increased from several thousand to regularly exceeding 100,000 fish annually (Stopha 2015). [graph showing populations of pink salmon on the rise throughout NSE - outer] Moreover, there are indications that the duration of pink salmon spawning, formerly limited to August and September, now regularly spans July through October.

 High salmon densities in the river are not necessarily a cause for management concern, as they may be naturally occurring phenomena influenced by variation in stream conditions, ocean productivity, predation intensity, and commercial harvests, among other factors (Manhard et al. 2017).
-However, salmon hatcheries can also influence the abundances of wild salmon (Knudsen et al. 2021).
-As part of typical hatchery operations, embryos are protected from natural mortality during incubation, and juvenile salmon are reared in raceways and net pens before they are released into the ocean to feed, grow, and later return.
+However, salmon hatcheries can also influence the abundances of salmon (Knudsen et al. 2021).
+As part of typical hatchery operations, fish embryos are protected from natural mortality during incubation, and juvenile salmon survival is optimized by reared in raceways and net pens before release into the ocean to feed, grow, and later return.
 The hatchery utilizes the natural homing ability of salmon that imprint on the chemical cues in the water in which they are reared to return to the hatchery as adults.
-If all salmon reared in a hatchery returned to that hatchery as adults, then population dynamics of salmon in adjacent stream systems would be independent of hatchery operations.
-In practice, homing by salmon isn’t perfect, and some fish produced in the hatchery will inevitably ‘stray’ into nearby streams and rivers when returning as adults.
+Therefore, if all salmon reared in a hatchery returned to that hatchery as adults, then population dynamics of salmon in adjacent stream systems would be independent of hatchery operations.
+In practice however, homing by salmon isn’t perfect, and some fish produced in the hatchery will inevitably ‘stray’ into nearby streams and rivers when returning as adults.
 While it is difficult to infer whether straying is more or less likely in hatchery-origin fish, homing imperfection is likely an evolved trait as it allows a few fish to colonize new habitats when they become suitable for spawning (Quinn 2018).
-Nevertheless, hatchery and fishery managers typically want to minimize straying rates, both to maximize the returns to the hatchery and also to reduce the chances of hybridizing hatchery and wild fish, as hybridization can produce offspring that are less adapted to local conditions and thus have lower fitness.
+Nevertheless, hatchery and fishery managers typically aim to minimize straying rates, both to maximize the returns to the hatchery and also to reduce the chances of hybridizing hatchery and wild fish, as hybridization can produce offspring that are less adapted to local conditions and thus have lower fitness (REF).